venkat117/cron-parser/README.md

 - Support for special cron strings like @yearly, @monthly, @daily, etc.
 - Enhanced error handling to provide more detailed messages for invalid cron expressions.
 - Additional functionality such as calculating the next run time based on the current time.
+- Human-readable translation of cron fields into sentences.
+- Build a graphical user interface (GUI) for easier usage.